HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

 By the end of this use case, you will have a solid understanding of CAM and how to integrate it into your own projects.

 ### Rules Extraction

-Through this use case, we aim to present the potential of Rules Extraction as a tool for transparent and interpretable sport image classification.
+Through this use case, we aim to present the potential of [Rules Extraction package](../documentation/rulesextraction/overview/) as a tool for transparent and interpretable sport image classification.

 !!! example "Sport Image Classification with Rules Extarction"